albuspiroglu/cl-lib-helper/README.md

 easy way to come up with a collection of de-facto standard library composed of popular libraries.

+In addition, this system gives you packages corresponding to classes and their related symbols and specialised methods under that package.
+This is similar to what you get with member & encapsulation based OOP-style code completion in other languages.

 ## Description
 This is an organisation of popular functionalities in a central, easy-to-browse set of packages.
 This library by itself doesn't add any utility function to common-lisp,